New Heating Systems

 Do You Need a New Heating System?

-To help make this long service life a reality, it is a good idea to have your heating system inspected and adjusted on an annual basis.
-Ottauquechee Plumbing & Heating recommends this strongly if your system is over 10 years old.
+To help ensure this long service life, it is a good idea to have your heating system inspected and adjusted annually.
+Ottauquechee Plumbing & Heating strongly recommends this if your system is over ten years old.

-With the cost of fuel today, a properly adjusted system will run more efficiently and this will save you money on your heating fuel bill.
-A maintenance program will also help to ensure that you heating system is operating safely.
+With today’s fuel cost, a properly adjusted system will run more efficiently, saving you money on your heating fuel bill.
+A maintenance program will also help ensure your heating system operates safely.

 Good preventive maintenance will ensure that your system runs safely and efficiently for a long time.

 Eventually, however, an older system may need to be replaced.
-You should replace your heating system when it is no longer cost effective to keep it in good working order.
+You should replace your heating system when keeping it in good working order is no longer cost-effective.
 Your heating system has reached this point if one of the following statements is true:

-1. The heating equipment has an unsafe condition which can’t be repaired in a cost effective manner.
+1. The heating equipment is unsafe and can’t be repaired cost-effectively.

 2. Your old system is so inefficient that a replacement would pay for itself in energy savings.

 An unsafe condition can sometimes develop in an older furnace.
 This occurs when cracks or leaks develop in the heat exchanger.
-The purpose of the heat exchanger is to keep the hot exhaust gases separate from the warm air which circulates through the ductwork and house.
-When there is a leak in the heat exchanger, poisonous gases and carbon monoxide can accumulate in the house.
+The heat exchanger keeps the hot exhaust gases separate from the warm air circulating through the ductwork and house.
+When a heat exchanger leaks, poisonous gases, and carbon monoxide can accumulate in the house.

-It will not be as obvious when your heating system has become obsolete due to its poor efficiency.
-The efficiency of a system, today, should be a major factor as fuel cost continue to increase.
+It will not be as noticeable when your heating system has become obsolete due to its poor efficiency.
+The efficiency of a system today should be a significant factor as fuel costs continue to increase.

-The amount of money you will save depends on how much you presently spend on energy for heating your house.
+The amount of money you will save depends on how much you spend on energy to heat your house.
 This can be estimated by one of the following methods:

 1. Complete an energy analysis of your home.